 Xiaomi Mi Mix 2 be 11.9 percent smaller in the body compared to the 6.4-inch Xiaomi Mi Mix, 2.5 percent thinner, and 11.5 percent lighter.
 It is also 7 percent smaller than the iPhone 7 Plus, which has a 5.5-inch display.
 The regular edition of the smartphone will be available in a Black colour variant, which also features a Black lens coating for the front and rear camera, apart from an 18K gold plated camera ring on the rear camera.
 The smartphone features a frame built out of 7-Series aluminium, holding in the four-sided curved ceramic body.
 The Special Edition (seen below) features a complete ceramic body, and will be available in both Black and White colour variants.

-Getting back to the 'hidden sound-guided speaker', the company details it to be a 'cantilever piezoelectric ceramic acoustic technology' that resonates the sound through the metal frame and delivers it through the screen itself - completely hiding the speaker on the smartphone.
-This is achieved with 50mW membrane speaker, sound guiding tube, and a sound hole.
+Getting back to the 'hidden sound-guided speaker', Xiaomi has replaced the original resonating frame with a 50mW membrane speaker, sound guiding tube, and a sound hole.
 The smartphone also supports 6 modes and 43 bands - making it a 'global LTE smartphone'.

 The dual-SIM (Nano-SIM) Xiaomi Mi MIX 2 features a 5.99-inch FHD (1080x2160 pixels) 18:9 display with a pixel density of 403ppi and a DCI-P3 colour gamut.
 It is powered by a Snapdragon 835 SoC clocked at up to 2.45GHz and coupled with 6GB of RAM - up to 8GB RAM for the Special Edition.
 It sports a 12-megapixel Sony IMX386 sensor with 1.25-micron pixels, 4-axis optical image stabilisation, 5-piece lens, an f/2.0 aperture, as well as a facial recognition feature.
 On the front, it bears a 5-megapixel front camera with a facial recognition function.